 Incompetech – A large collection of free music with a variety of genres.
 To use this service, you must provide links and credit to the artists per their policy.
 The usage page is here

 MachinimaSound – Legacy tracks are free to use, so long as you provide the required links and credit the artist.
-Other songs can be purchased for use in streams.
+Other songs can be individually purchased for use in streams.

 Popskyy – Mega Pack 1 contains 106 electronic/chiptune songs for free (name your price).
 Additional albums available for purchase.
 All songs can be used for streaming, videos, etc but link attribution is required.

 In June of 2020, a large number of content creators on Twitch were hit with copyright strikes from record labels because their VoD’s and Clips contained music they didn’t have the license to broadcast.